Uptown Funk: International

 On 29 November 2014, "Uptown Funk" debuted at number 63 on the Canadian Hot 100.
 The following week it reached the top ten, in the third week entered the top five peaking at number two in the fourth week.
 On the issue date of 10 January 2015, the song reached number one, a position it held for fifteen consecutive weeks.
 It became the second longest-running number-one single on the Canadian Hot 100, behind The Black Eyed Peas' "I Gotta Feeling" (2009), which spent sixteen weeks at number one.
 On the issue date of 25 April 2015, the song was replaced by Wiz Khalifa and Charlie Puth's "See You Again" (2015).
 It was certified diamond by Music Canada (MC) for track-equivalent sales of 800,000 units.
 It was the top song on the year-end chart in Canada.
 In the United Kingdom, "Uptown Funk" was covered by Fleur East on The X Factor before its official release date, the cover reached number one on iTunes.
 This led the original version being released five weeks earlier than originally planned.
 Nevertheless it debuted at number one on the UK Singles Chart on 14 December 2014, giving Ronson his first UK number one as a producer and artist and also giving Mars his fifth UK number one.
 The following week, the song was replaced in the top spot by the X Factor winner Ben Haenow's single, "Something I Need" (2014), making it the Christmas number one.
 It then returned to number one for a further six consecutive weeks spending seven non-consecutive weeks at number one, before being replaced from the top by Ellie Goulding's "Love Me Like You Do" (2015).

-The track was certified six times platinum by the British Phonographic Industry (BPI), for track-equivalent sales of 3,600,000 units.
+The track was certified eight times platinum by the British Phonographic Industry (BPI), for track-equivalent sales of 4,800,000 units.
 "Uptown Funk" was the best-selling song of 2015 in the UK, with combined sales of 1.76 million during the year (total 2.25 million).
 As of September 2017, the song had 2,723,470 combining units, making the list of best-selling singles of the 21st century in the United Kingdom as the fourth best-selling single based on paid-for sales and the second best-selling song based on combined sales.
 It made the year-end charts in 2014 and 2015, topping the latter.
 "Uptown Funk" debuted at number two on 12 December 2014, and the following week peaked at the top of the Irish Singles Chart, taking the Christmas number one spot.
 It became the first song not released by The X Factor winner to reach this position in nine years.
 It spent seven weeks at number one on the Irish Charts, before being knocked off the top by Ellie Goulding's "Love Me Like You Do" (2015).